Colorado Highways:

 Largest Non-Front Range Municipalities:

 The Non-Front Range Cities list ranks the ten most populous "outstate" cities, those not in the Pueblo-Fort Collins urban corridor.
-Among the things surprising to me about the list was Cañon City coming in 2nd and Glenwood Springs not even placing.
+Among the things surprising to me about the list was Fruita rocketing to the #6 spot.
+It nearly doubled its population since the 2005 census estimate to land the spot.

 Municipal Incorporation Changes Since 1990